weaveworks/weave/site/weavedns.md

 ...
 ```

-Note that it is permissible to register multiple containers with the
-same name: weaveDNS picks one address at random on each request.
-Since
-weaveDNS removes any container that dies, this is a simple way to
-implement redundancy.

 Each weaveDNS container started with `launch-dns` needs to be given
 its own, unique, IP address, in a subnet that is a) common to all
 weaveDNS containers, b) disjoint from the application subnets, and c)